Damaged teeth can be a persistent frustrating, and sometimes painful oral health problem.

 In some situations, only a partial dental crown is necessary.
 These onlays or ¾ crowns provide the same protective function as a full dental crown, but only for a specific portion of a tooth.
 Dental Crowns may also be required for healthy teeth in cases where a tooth is missing, and a dental bridge is the recommended replacement method.

-During your initial consultation, we will follow our detailed diagnostic and treatment planning protocol, including a 60-min comprehensive exam followed by any additional data collection or imaging.
+During your initial consultation for dental crowns St Albert Prosthodontist, Dr. Lesniak will follow a detailed diagnostic and treatment planning protocol, including a 60-min comprehensive exam followed by any additional data collection or imaging.
 Only once we have a full understanding of the structure and function of your teeth will we begin the discussion about your treatment plan.